 Let’s face it: shin splints suck.
 One day you’re running two miles with ease and the next day, you’re struggling to run one block without needing to stop and rub your shins in pain.
 Ugh.
 What’s the deal?
 Before you swear off exercise all together and cozy up on the couch until the pain goes away, read on!
-We’ll tell you what causes this unpleasant pain known as shin splints and how to treat shin splints so you can get back to your workouts pain-free.
+We’ll tell you how to get rid of splints so you can get back to your workouts pain-free.

 What Are Shin Splints?

 Believe it or not, shin splints are one of the most common exercise injuries around!
 Also referred to as medial tibial stress syndrome (MTSS), shin splints cause a dull, throbbing, or radiating pain on the front or back of the lower leg (shin).
 The pain can be anything from uncomfortable to debilitating.
 Runners and frequent walkers commonly get shin splints, but they can also happen to people who do a lot of high-impact workouts or increase their training by too much too soon.